aragon/protocol/docs/4-entry-points/2-controller.md

         - **Min active balance:** Minimum amount of guardian tokens that can be activated
 - **Authentication:** Only config governor
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 If not, perform a heartbeat before continuing the execution
     - Ensure that the config changes are being scheduled at least 2 terms in the future
     - Ensure that each dispute phase duration is not longer than 8670 terms
     - Ensure that the penalty permyriad is not above 10,000‱